UMWA Career Centers

 The UMWACC was created in 1996 to identify, recruit, train, and place long-term dislocated mine workers who, for whatever reason, had failed to rejoin the workforce in living wage jobs.
 We were successful in obtaining our first funding from the United States Department of Labor through what was then called National Reserve Account (NRA) grants.
 As the use of coal began to pick up, the needs of the coal industry shifted from assisting dislocated workers to the need for properly trained new inexperienced miners and back to dislocated miners several times over.

 The UMWA Career Centers, Inc. rose to meet this need and opened the Mining Technology and Training Center to train new inexperienced miners.
-In addition to those entering the industry, there was a need for incumbent miner training (those already employed in the industry but need to upgrade their skills).
+In addition to those entering the industry, there was a need for incumbent miner training (those already employed in the industry but needed to upgrade their skills).
 The UMWACC sought funding to construct a state-of-the-art above-ground simulated coal mine in Prosperity, PA, and constructed simulated above-ground mine training in Beckley, WV.
 The UMWACC obtained funds to train new inexperienced miners, Mine Rescue Team members, Fire Brigades, First Responders, Responsible Person, Mine Foreman/Mine Examiner, Diesel, Advanced Safety Skills, and many others.

 As the mining industry’s needs have once again changed, the mine training facility is no longer utilized for only mine training but has since expanded into an adult vocational training facility.
 The name of the venue is now The Ruff Creek Campus.